Is The Bible Wrong About History?

 Did Xerxes Order the Jews To Attack His Persian Subjects?

-#1 - The Jews were given permission to use weapons to defend themselves, and destroy and kill any who might attack them.
-So the Jews were not ordered to attack Persians.
+#1 - The Jews had permission to use weapons to defend themselves, and destroy and kill anyone who might attack them.
+The Jews were not ordered to attack all Persians.
 They were given the right to defend themselves.

-#3 - Xerxes had made some stupid decisions leading up to this situation.
-And the Jews were so inconsequential to the Empire that he signed a decree that they all be killed with very little thought... a decree that was presented to him along with the offer of a huge bribe.
+#3 - The Jews were so inconsequential to the Empire that Xerxes signed a decree that they all be killed with very little thought... a decree presented to him along with the offer of a huge bribe.
 For this to become public knowledge, especially the part about the bribe, would be disastrous.
-So it is highly likely that minimal records were made and those did not survive the passing of millennia.
+So it is highly likely that minimal records were made and those (if there were any records at all) may not have survived the passing of millennia.
+An argument from silence, such as the humanists make here, is not valid.

 There is powerful evidence that the story in Esther is true.

-The timeline in which all this happened testifies that the story in Esther must be true.
+The timeline in which all this happened, and was documented, testifies that the main part of the story of Esther must be true.

 Next claim about errors in Biblical history: